Jayadev-3/CSS/3. CSS Insertion/README.md

 To use inline styles, add the style attribute to the relevant element.
 The style attribute can contain any CSS property.

->>>If some properties have been defined for the same selector (element) in different style sheets, the value from the last read style sheet will be used
+--If some properties have been defined for the same selector (element) in different style sheets, the value from the last read style sheet will be used